-The Trust held its annual meeting with representatives of the Fashion and Design schools in July 2013, continuing the strategy initiated in 2008.
+The Trust held its annual meeting with representatives of the Fashion and Design Schools in July 2015, continuing the strategy initiated in 2008.
 Key AWI staff also attended and participated actively.

-Trust funding in this sector has been targeted at the production and distribution of fabric swatches to fashion schools throughout Australia and, in 2013/14, a further 5 new swatches were distributed - sourced with the assistance of AWI.
+Trust funding in this sector has been targeted at the production and distribution of fabric swatches to fashion schools throughout Australia.
+However, a recurring message has been the need to make wool fabric more readily available to the design students, to encourage them to work with wool.